Evolutionary-Intelligence/Biological-Evolution/README.md

   * Persi, E., Wolf, Y.I., Horn, D., Ruppin, E., Demichelis, F., Gatenby, R.A., Gillies, R.J. and Koonin, E.V., 2021.
 Mutation–selection balance and compensatory mechanisms in tumour evolution.
 Nature Reviews Genetics, 22(4), pp.251-262.
   * Frank, S.A., 2012.
 Natural selection.
 V. How to read the fundamental equations of evolutionary change in terms of information theory.
 Journal of Evolutionary Biology, 25(12), pp.2377-2396.
 * Ronco, F., Matschiner, M., Böhne, A., Boila, A., Büscher, H.H., El Taher, A., Indermaur, A., Malinsky, M., Ricci, V., Kahmen, A. and Jentoft, S., 2021.
 Drivers and dynamics of a massive adaptive radiation in cichlid fishes.
 Nature, 589(7840), pp.76-81.

+### 2020

+* **Urban, M.C., Strauss, S.Y., Pelletier, F., Palkovacs, E.P., Leibold, M.A., Hendry, A.P., De Meester, L., Carlson, S.M., Angert, A.L. and Giery, S.T., 2020.
+Evolutionary origins for ecological patterns in space.
+Proceedings of the National Academy of Sciences, 117(30), pp.17482-17490.**
 * Zheng, J., Guo, N. and Wagner, A., 2020.
 Selection enhances protein evolvability by increasing mutational robustness and foldability.
 Science, 370(6521), p.eabb5962.
 * McGee, M.D., Borstein, S.R., Meier, J.I., Marques, D.A., Mwaiko, S., Taabu, A., Kishe, M.A., O’Meara, B., Bruggmann, R., Excoffier, L. and Seehausen, O., 2020.
 The ecological and genomic basis of explosive adaptive radiation.
 Nature, 586(7827), pp.75-79.
 * **Yu, L., Boström, C., Franzenburg, S., Bayer, T., Dagan, T. and Reusch, T.B., 2020.
 Somatic genetic drift and multilevel selection in a clonal seagrass.
 Nature Ecology & Evolution, 4(7), pp.952-962.**
 * **Nande, A., Ferdowsian, A., Lubin, E., Yoeli, E. and Nowak, M., 2020.
-Dypy: A python library for simulating matrix-form games. arXiv preprint arXiv:2007.13815.**
+DyPy: A python library for simulating matrix-form games. arXiv preprint arXiv:2007.13815.**

 ## 2010s